George Floyd protests in Massachusetts: Quincy

 On June 2, nearly 4,500 people held a vigil at Quincy Center in honor of George Floyd before taking part in an hour-long march down Hancock Street.

 Salem

 A peaceful crowd gathered on May 29 in front of the police station in Salem.
 Another protest was held in the town common on June 6.

 On June 10, hundreds joined a caravan from Salem to Lynn.

 Scituate

 On Friday, May 30, a small rally in front of the Greenbush rotary in Scituate grew daily to about 50 people on Sunday protesting the murder of George Floyd.

 Shelburne Falls

 On June 6, protesters met at the middle of the Iron Bridge and kneeled for nine minutes to honor Floyd.

 South Hadley

 On June 7, over 230 demonstrators attended a vigil for racial justice on College Street.

 Southwick

-On May 31, approximately 75 demonstrators gathered along Route 202 in Southwick with signs to protest the murder of George Floyd and police brutality.
+On May 31, demonstrators gathered along Route 202 to protest the murder of George Floyd and police brutality.